-How and why does water in your oil tank happen?
+How does water in your oil tank happen?

 We tend to think of oil tanks as sealed units, but the reality is that water is a natural element of the atmosphere, and unfortunately, oil tanks are not fully resilient to water.

 There are two main sources for water contamination: condensation and rainwater.